sav-che/TL-2/Authors/Buhr, Herbert {std. Buhr}.md

-> [!cite] BHL link: this entry starts at [page 214](https://www.biodiversitylibrary.org/item/103861#page/224/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 214](https://www.biodiversitylibrary.org/page/33266521) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Buhr, Herbert (1902-1968), German phytopathologist (botanical and zoological), born at Teterow, Mecklenburg, studied at the Technische Hochschule in Darmstadt (chemistry, pharmacy) 1923-1925, at the University of Rostock 1925-1928, state examination mastership biology, chemistry and mathematics, ib., Dr. phil.
 1932, habilitation at the Philosophical Faculty University Rostock, reader id.
 1936-1945, at the Institut für Pflanzenzüchtung der Deut.
 Akad.
 Landw.-Wiss. at Gross Lüsewitz 1949-1954, in charge of the Forschungsstelle Deut.
 Akad.
 Landw.-Wiss.
-Mühlhausen (Thüringen) 1954-1961. (*Buhr*).
+Mühlhausen (Thüringen) 1954-1961.
+**Abbreviated name**: *Buhr*

 #### Herbarium and types